 aria-level attribute, do not go over level 6 so that you are consistent with HTML.
 Although theoretically you can go higher, and some screen readers may support it, the results can be unpredictable with other browser and screen reader combinations.

 The best way to use this role is to not use it at all, and instead use the native heading tags

 <h6> as shown in the example above.
 The

 heading role and

-aria-level attribute should really only be used if you retrofit accessibility on some legacy code that you cannot make major changes to.
+aria-level attribute should only be used to retrofit accessibility on legacy code that you cannot make major changes to.

-The heading role overrides the native semantic meaning of the leement it is being used on.
+The heading role overrides the native semantic meaning of the element it is being used for.
 The

-aria-level attribute, in addition, provides the information what level of heading is being exposed.
+aria-level attribute, in addition, determines what level of heading is being exposed.